neurogame/deepeyo/README.md

 ![alt text](https://raw.githubusercontent.com/neurogame/deepeyo/master/blues.png)

 ## Downloading
-Download `deepeyo.exe` for a pre-compiled Windows version of Deepeyo client (the actual game) version 1.0.
+Download `deepeyo1.exe` for a pre-compiled Windows version of Deepeyo client (the actual game) version 1.0.
 Download `deepserv.exe` for a pre-compiled Windows version of Deepeyo server (for hosting games) version 1.0.

 ## Playing
 Follow the instructions under **Downloading** for the client.
 Run it, ignore any security errors (this is due to no certificates), and type the IP address of anyone you know hosting a server.

 ## Hosting
 Follow the instructions under **Downloading** for the server.
 Run it, ignore any security errors, and then close it again.
 Look in the directory you started it in, there should be a new file called `server.ini`.
 Open this, edit any properties (you should use the **Settings Index**) and then run it.
+Give local users your private IP, and global users your public IP.

 ### For testing
 Follow the instructions for **Hosting**, but in the `settings.ini` file, bind your server to the local host, by setting `address` to `127.0.0.1` or your private IPv4.
 You can then connect to it by using the address `127.0.0.1` **on your own machine**.